benjamin-wintersteen/SentimentAnalysisThroughAnvil/README (1).md

 top_k and tags to exclude x 2
 plot more than one at a time (https://anvil.works/docs/client/components/plots) add jsonl via input text area
+If you added paragraphs to project 3c, port that over to project 4a.
+Add some metadata analysis and visualization on a fourth screen.

 1) move plot functions to anvil client side
 2) client side should allow user to type text or upload a file, then to choose any of the things main permits - and render them